SAHIL-24-IE/Multi-Label-Classification-for-Large-Scale-Data/README.md

   This self project is a part of kaggle challenge in which i got 29th rank

-The code for the challenge is uploaded in the repository itself|
+The code for the challenge is uploaded in the repository itself

+the pdf of proofs is uploaded on placement portal